Zachacious/protoc-gen-connect-vue/README.md

 # **protoc-gen-connect-vue**

-protoc-gen-connect-vue is a code generation plugin for [ConnectRPC](https://connectrpc.com/) tailored specifically for Vue.js.
-It generates a type-safe SDK that combines the power of ConnectRPC with the reactivity of the Vue Composition API and the caching capabilities of TanStack Query (Vue).
+protoc-gen-connect-vue is a code generation plugin for [ConnectRPC](https://connectrpc.com/) tailored specifically for **Vue.js**.
+It generates a type-safe SDK that combines the power of **ConnectRPC** with the reactivity of the Vue Composition API and the caching capabilities of **TanStack Query (Vue-Query)**.

 Unlike the official @connectrpc/connect-query which is architected for React, this plugin is built from the ground up for Vue developers, providing first-class support for ref, computed, and manual resource invalidation.

+Protoc-gen-connect-vue attempts to create the full SDK - The client and API Wrappers(standard and Vue-Query).
+If you are building a Vue.js project with a ConnectRPC(web) backend.
+This aims to be an all in one solution so you are ready to go client-side.

 > Note: I made this for use in personal and internal work projects.
 If you find it useful, let me know.